vios-s/tsaftarislab.github.io/_pages/join_us.md

 4. **Future career prospects that match your aspirations** Join our vibrant community of thought leaders and embark on a rewarding career path, following in the footsteps of our esteemed alumni who have excelled in industry and academia worldwide.
 Examples include: Google, Apple, FAIR, University of Nottingham, CMU, Ultromics, TU Darmstadt and many more.

-If you wish the join the group as a PhD student or a postdoc, read below about open positions and funding opportunities.
+If you wish to join the group as a PhD student or a postdoc, read below about open positions and funding opportunities.
 Please read well the instructions on how to contact us.

 ## Current opportunities {#opportunities}
 We currently have two open positions.